orsonteodoro/gcf2/profiles/gaming/README.md

 * 20% reduction is 48 FPS.
 (Not acceptable if looking at FPS counter while looking at GL Aquarium.)
 * 16.67% reduction is 50 FPS.
 (Meets performance counter.
 Tolerable.)
 * 10% reduction is 54 FPS.
 (Meets performance counter.
 Tolerable.)
 * 5% reduction is 57 FPS.
-(Acceptable for 60 FPS gamer if looking at FPS counter and when the FPS counter is off.)
+(Acceptable for a 60 FPS gamer if looking at FPS counter and when the FPS counter is off.)
 * 0% reduction is 60 FPS.
-(Acceptable for 60 FPS gamer if looking at FPS counter.)
+(High satisfaction for a 60 FPS gamer if looking at FPS counter.)

 ### Solution